kabirshhaikh/Leetcode/README.md

 -> Check if all characters have equal number of occurrences - leetcode easy problem -> Move Zeroes - leetcode easy problem
 -> Is Subsequenc - leetcode easy problem
+-> Check if N and Its Double Exists - leetcode easy problem